deweyjose/6502/README.md

 Reading Code...
 0.49Sec  OK
 Verification OK
 Protect on...OK
+✅ EPROM programming successful!
+📁 keyboard_ps2.out has been written to AT28C256
+🔌 You can now insert the EEPROM into your 6502 computer
 ```

 ### 4. Debug Setup
 1. Upload `arduino/sketch/sketch.ino` to your Arduino
+2. **Important**: Watch [Ben Eater's Arduino debugging video](https://www.youtube.com/watch?v=LnzuMJLZRdU) to learn how to connect the Arduino GPIO pins to the 6502's data and address lines correctly
-2. Connect Arduino to the breadboard computer
+3. Connect Arduino to the breadboard computer following Ben's wiring diagram
-3. Open Serial Monitor (57600 baud) to see real-time execution
+4. Open Serial Monitor (57600 baud) to see real-time execution

 ## 🔧 Development Workflow

-1. **Write Assembly**: Create/modify 6502 assembly code in `assembler/`
+1. **Write Assembly**: Create/modify 6502 assembly code in `assembly/`
-2. **Assemble**: Compile to machine code using VASM
+2. **Assemble**: Compile to machine code using `./scripts/assemble.sh`
-3. **Program**: Burn to EEPROM using minipro
+3. **Program**: Burn to EEPROM using `./scripts/program.sh`
 4. **Test**: Run on breadboard computer
 5. **Debug**: Use Arduino monitor to observe execution